Leadership and Learning (MEd)

 The programme is aligned to the GTCS Professional Standards (see Standard for Career Long Professional Learning and Standards for Leadership and Management), with the PG Cert: Into Headship also leading to the award of the Standard for Headship.
 The programme is also underpinned by the national model of professional learning.

 The MEd Leadership and Learning comprises four named PG Certificates (worth 60 credits each).
-Each certificate can be taken on its own, and to achieve the full MEd Leadership and Learning a combination of 3 of the PG Certificates is required (see visual below).
-Normally, individuals commence study by undertaking one of the three core PG certificates which are detailed below and outlined in the visual :
+Each certificate can be taken on its own.
+To achieve the full MEd Leadership and Learning, a combination of three of the PG Certificates, one of which is the Extended Work-Based Project, is required.
+Normally, individuals commence study by undertaking one of the four core PG certificates which are detailed below.

 PgCert: Core Processes for Leadership and Learning

-Primarily aimed at class teachers and non-promoted staff; focus on developing pedagogical practice and understanding through critical enquiry approaches.
+Primarily aimed at class teachers and non-promoted staff, the focus is on developing pedagogical practice and understanding through critical enquiry approaches.

-- Comprises 3 20-credit courses, all of which are compulsory to achieve the PG Cert CP.
+• Comprises three 20-credit courses, all of which are compulsory to achieve the PG Cert: CP

 PgCert: Middle Leadership and Management